bjdean/gonetcheck/README.md

 github.com/bjdean/gonetcheck
 ============================

-go package for checking general network health
+Go package for checking general network health

+The purpose of this package is to provide a simple yes/no check as to whether the general internet is directly accessible from the calling system.

+This could be used as a pre- or post-check when trying to connect to a different system (helping to determine that system is down, or if it is a local networking problem).

 Synopsis
 --------